Japanese Chin Dog

 The Chin has a very full coat that is straight and silky.
 To prevent matting and maintain its condition, invest in a good quality boar brush because the coat does need regular brushing and combing almost every day.

-How Active is the Chin?
+How Active Is The Chin?

 This toy dog breed requires almost no daily exercise if allowed to romp freely around the house.